dannycvera/Black-Girls-Code-P3/README.md

 # MongoDB Schema

-For CRUD functionality in "Where your money goes" component
+For CRUD functionality in Donation info screen/"Where your money goes" component

 ```
     {